-Planning a trip to Florence Italy, one of Europe's most beautiful and artistic cities?
-If so, the three palaces of the Medici family are among the top attractions in Florence, often dubbed the "Cradle of the Renaissance."
+Planning a trip to Florence Italy?
+Florence is one of Europe’s most beautiful and artistic cities, often dubbed the “Cradle of the Renaissance.”
+The three palaces of the Medici family are among Florence’s top attractions.

 The Medici were the most celebrated family of the Renaissance era.
 Florence is synonymous with the Medici and the Medici is synonymous with Florence.